PECE-project/drupal-pece/README.md

 gulp setup
 ```

-You'll then be prompt to define the environment (defaults to production) and the posterior database configuration.
+You'll then be prompted to define the environment (defaults to production) and the posterior database configuration.

 > The database configuration provided here is only used to connect to the database, not to create it; prior to proceeding with the install you should make sure to create the database and make it properly available via the settings provided on this step.

-#### 2. Download Drupal and contributed modules:
+#### 2. Download Drupal and contributed modules to build the distro:

 ```sh
 gulp build